 But I do have this proof…

-A few years later I was the talent coordinator for the TV show A&E’s An Evening at the Improv in LA.
-He called – out of the blue – and tried to play the friend card with me for an audition.
+A few years later I was the talent coordinator for A&E’s An Evening at the Improv in Los Angeles.
+He called my office – out of the blue – and tried to play the “old friend card” with me for an audition.
 To make a short story even shorter – he didn’t get the audition.

 Chalk another one up for the comedy police.